How to Grow Tomatoes

 - how to select and prepare the soil for planting,

-- how to select tomato varieties that suit your soil, position and needs,
+- how to select tomato varieties that suit your soil, position, and needs,

 Soil Preparation and Fertilization

-Positions with full sun are the best, especially in northern, more colder climates.
-Tomatoes doesn't like cold and late spring frost can kill the plants - regardless if you grow them directly from the seeds, by transplanting small plants, or in the containers and pots, be sure that tomatoes are always protected from frost - wait till at least two weeks after your local last frost day and only then move them permanently outside.
+Positions with full sun are the best, especially in northern, colder climates.
+Tomatoes don't like cold, and late spring frost can kill the plants.
+Regardless if you grow them directly from the seeds, by transplanting small plants, or in the containers and pots, be sure that tomatoes are always protected from frost - wait till at least two weeks after your local last frost day and only then move them permanently outside.

-Tomato roots do well in well-drained, nutrient rich, slightly acidic (pH 6 - 6.7) and moist soil.
+Tomato roots do well in well-drained, nutrient-rich, slightly acidic (pH 6 - 6.7), and moist soil.
 They don't like soggy soils, while too sandy soils don't retain moisture and nutrients well.

-Personally, I prefer manure in the form of fully dried pellets, but if you do have really heavy soil, aged manure is somewhat better.
+Personally, I prefer manure in the form of fully dried pellets, but if you do have rather heavy soil, aged manure is somewhat better.
 Organic matter and sand help with water drainage, while NPK fertilizer and organic matter feed the plants.

 If you have light, sandy soil, add aged manure or manure in pellets (or both) and compost/humus.
 They will help the soil to retain moisture and nutrients and will feed the plants.
 Also, adding balanced NPK fertilizers is highly recommended to improve the plants' growth.

-Cover it with 7-8cm (3 inches) of soil and in the remaining 7-8cm plant the tomatoes.
-Decomposing manure/humus/compost will produce some heat and warm the roots, but also feed the plants for longer period of time.
+Cover it with 7-8cm (3 inches) of soil, and in the remaining 7-8cm, plant the tomatoes.
+Decomposing manure/humus/compost will produce some heat and warm the roots but also feed the plants for a longer period of time.
 This is very important if you prefer to transplant tomatoes early and to grow indeterminate varieties.

-If support is required (stakes, cages etc), position them right away, to avoid any later damage to the roots.
+If support is required (stakes, cages, etc.), position them right away to avoid any later damage to the roots.

 However, indeterminate varieties can grow for a long time and can become huge - some up to 10 feet.
-When first flowers and tomatoes appear, feel free to add 10-15g of NPK fertilizer with lower nitrogen level (for example 5-10-10 or 10-15-15), per plant, every month (depending on the plants' density, variety, soil type, etc.).
+When first flowers and tomatoes appear, feel free to add 10-15g of NPK fertilizer with lower nitrogen levels (for example, 5-10-10 or 10-15-15) per plant every month (depending on the plants' density, variety, soil type, etc.).

 Watering Tomato Plants

-To avoid any damage to the fruits, especially during summer heat, watering should be done on a daily basis or one should use a dripping system.
+To avoid any damage to the fruits, especially during the summer heat, watering should be done on a daily basis, or one should use a dripping system.

-Moisture fluctuations can lead to damaged plants and especially damaged fruits, while having 'warm feet' promotes higher yield and strong plants (phosphorous intake is highly decreased if roots are cold).
+Moisture fluctuations can lead to damaged plants and especially damaged fruits, while having "warm feet" promotes higher yield and strong plants (phosphorous intake is highly decreased if roots are cold).

 As these materials decompose, they add organic material to the top of the soil.
-This is also very important for both heavy and sandy soils - few years of mulching and crop rotation and such soils will improve their quality significantly.
+This is also very important for both heavy and sandy soils - a few years of mulching and crop rotation and such soils will improve their quality significantly.

 Tomato Types and Varieties

 There are numerous types and varieties of tomato plants.
 Choose tomato plants according to your needs and preferences, but also feel free to experiment a little bit.

 Planting the Tomato Plants

-Tomato spacing depends on tomato plant type and variety (determinate/indeterminate, large/small/dwarf plant etc), local climate, growing soil, watering, available nutrients and sunlight and the list continues.
+Tomato spacing depends on tomato plant type and variety (determinate/indeterminate, large/small/dwarf plant, etc.), local climate, growing soil, watering, available nutrients, and sunlight, and the list continues.

-With enough room around the plants, tomatoes will have more sunlight, more room for root ball, there will be less competition for water and nutrients, disease outbreaks will be easier to control etc.
+With enough room around the plants, tomatoes will have more sunlight and more room for the root ball, there will be less competition for water and nutrients, disease outbreaks will be easier to control, etc.